lennax/biopython.github.io/wiki/Concatenate_nexus.md

 taxon with missing data (the '?'s) for the other character partitions.
 Sometimes this might be the result you want but having a few taxa like this is also a very good way to make a Partition Homogeneity Test run for a week.
-Lets write a function that tests that the same taxa are represented in a set of nexus instances and provides a useful error message if not (i.e., what to delete from your NEXUS files if you want them to combine nicely)
+Let's write a function that tests that the same taxa are represented in a set of nexus instances and provides a useful error message if not (i.e. what to delete from your NEXUS files if you want them to combine nicely).

 ``` python
 def check_taxa(matrices):